pleibling/FreeSOC/README.md

 It creaates the needed folderstructure and create needed conf-files.

-Edit .env file an create an own Secret Key.
+✏️Edit .env file an create an own Secret Key.

 After then start install.sh:
 `./install.sh`